absinthetized/DSDR/README.md

 ## Intro

 A way to search for multiple permissions among different GCP roles.
 This tool performs ORed searches to match GCP roles for all the permissions you request in the search input box.
 Partial permission names can be used and are matched agains all the available permissions. this tool is developed in typescript with svelte and sveltstrap on the front end.
-The backend is currently a proto quickly written in python 3 with flask
+The backend is currently a proto quickly written in go with gin

 ## Pre req

 * npm with node js (v.12.22 is used here)
-* python 3.9 with venv
+* python 1.17.2+

 ## Setup